 It has to do with our satellite downlink from NPR.
 We have a hefty 13-foot-diameter satellite dish, located in North Providence; there's no room for it at One Union Station!
 It points to "Galaxy 16," a telecommunications satellite in "geostationary" orbit that all NPR stations use.

-In general, geostationary orbits work great for communications satellites like for NPR, but there's a catch: twice a year there are a few days when, the Sun appears to pass right "behind" the satellite for a few minutes each day.
-The Sun puts out so much energy on ALL frequencies that it completely swamps the satellite's own signal, so we lose all NPR, BBC and other satellite programming.
+In general, geostationary orbits work great for communications satellites like for NPR, but there's a catch: twice a year there's times when the Sun, the satellite, and our dish all line up perfectly.
+It's only for four or five days, and only for four or five minutes per day...but the Sun puts out so much energy on ALL frequencies that it completely swamps the satellite's own signal, so we lose all NPR, BBC and other satellite programming.

 To put it another way, imagine it's nighttime and someone 100ft away shines a handheld flashlight at you.
 You can see the flashlight just fine, right?
 Now, imagine that a bit behind the guy with the flashlight, there's another guy who fires up one of those giant 20ft-wide super-bright searchlights you see in movies.
 That searchlight is so blindingly bright you can't possibly see the flashlight anymore, even though it's still there.